 Images from CCTV footage will be securely stored and only authorised personnel will have access to them.
 The images will be retained forthe designated time of their system after which they will be automatically overwritten.
 (Typically 7-30 days).

-In an investigation, in accordance with data protection principles, images will only be retained long enough for the incident to be investigated and concluded in respect of the School/Academy’s internal processes and/or at the end of any legal or other process which requires the data to be retained.
+In an investigation, in accordance with data protection principles, images will only be retained long enough for the incident to be investigated and concluded in respect of the School’s internal processes and/or at the end of any legal or other process which requires the data to be retained.
 The Information Commissioners Office in part 3 of its ICO Employment Practices code has information on data protection.

 COVERT CCTV MONITORING